open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 Fill out the information, although as we are just doing this as a test, accuracy of information/source of content is not very important.
 Just be sure to put something, even if it is your name (as I have done).
 The important thing is that you have something in all of the drop-down menus and you ensure that for `Open` you switch it to the correct format (PDF, mp3, or mp4).
 Then click `Save`.
 You have now uploaded the resource.
 I suggest finding it and making sure that you can open it to double check.
 Continue with all three resources.

-> **Please dont forget to send the "screenshot of your community configurations**" (from earlier when you were submitting configurations) to [our chat](https://gitter.im/open-learning-exchange/chat).
+> Please do not forget to send the screenshot of your community configurations (from earlier when you were submitting configurations) to [our chat](https://gitter.im/open-learning-exchange/chat).

 ``` Dogi and I will then set the configurations from the nation side so it will be connected to viBeLL. ```